aku-karhunen/digital-cv/README.md

 ## Profile
 I am a technical oriented Integration Specialist from Helsinki.
 I like working on diverse projects, with different technologies, systems and people.
 Also I like to constantly develop myself and learn new things, both hard and soft skills.
 Besides my experience in integrations, I have worked as a game developer and an Automation Mechanic in the past.

-In my leisure time, I usually spend time with my kids or consume fictional entertainment.
+Outside working hours, I usually spend time with my kids or consume fictional entertainment.
 Walking in nature is also close to my heart.
+If I'm lucky and have some extra time to spend, I develop my hobby game projects.
 <br><br>

 ## Core Skills